 [Total Sales All Products]

-While the optimum shape is a Star Schema as show above, that doesn’t mean this is the only way it will work.
-It will also work with a Snowflake Schema too (where there are secondary lookup tables joined to the primary lookup tables), but the point is that these extra relationships required to make the “snowflake” can come at a cost of worse performance and possibly also confusion to the user (if they access the field list for Pivot Tables).
+While the optimum shape is a Star Schema as shown above, that doesn’t mean this is the only way it will work.
+It will also work with a Snowflake Schema too (where there are secondary Lookup tables joined to the primary Lookup tables), but the point is that these extra relationships required to make the “snowflake” can come at a cost of worse performance and possibly also confusion to the user (if they access the field list for visuals).

 There is no 1 correct way to shape your data, but what you need to remember is